rovrevik/angular-site/doc/DevelopmentNotes.md

 Stick with the defaults.
 The generator overwrites the package.json so it needs to be manually merged.
 Add npm scripts for running e2e tests.
+Add directConnect: true to the protractor config file so that a selenium server doesn't need to be running.

 >How to run the tests:
 >